njwilson23/irlib/README.md

 TODO:
 *learn github markdown a bit better...
+*Make sure you replace all optparse with argparse..
 *examine the replace_gps to understand better how this works.
 *develop a way of merging picking files.
 Say you pick a few lines and then regenerate the cache with more or less FIDs...
 *Ask Laurent about file formats and what version of his software they come from (a few files for a test suite would be great to include)